Adventure / Trekking | Nature

 #10 of 17 Places to Visit in Jog Falls

 Transportation Options: Cab / + Walk/Trek

 Travel Tips: Sirsi & Kumta are the base stations to visit this place.

 According to mythology, once the demon king Bhasmasura performed penance to acquire a boon from Lord Shiva.
 As per the boon, whatever he touched burnt into ashes.
-Bhasmasura chased Lord Shiva in order to destroy him, who found refuge in the Bhairaveshwara peak at Yana.
+Bhasmasura chased Lord Shiva to destroy him, who found refuge in the Bhairaveshwara peak at Yana.
 It is also believed that the other peak called Mohini is dedicated to Lord Vishnu, who took the form of Mohini and saved Lord Shiva's life.

-These unique rock formations have made Yana a popular destination for pilgrims, trekkers and nature lovers.
+These unique rock formations have made Yana a popular destination for pilgrims, trekkers, and nature lovers.
 There is a small waterfall nearby.
 Shivaratri is the major annual festival held in 10 days with great pomp and fervor at Yana.

 The best time to visit Yana is during the months of September and October, though the weather is pleasant throughout the year.